 Bes was one of the most popular deities of ancient Egypt.
-He was more the god of the people than of the rulers.
+He was a god of the common people, not a god of the ruling class.
 Here are some quick facts about him:

-- Bes was a protector god, he was so scary that he was scaring away the evil spirits themselves.
-He was also a dwarf and his statues are often found at the doorsteps of Egyptian houses, similar to statues of dwarfs in modern house yards.
+- Bes was a protector god – he was so dreadful that he was scaring away the evil spirits themselves.
+He was a dwarf, and his statues decorated the doorsteps of Egyptian houses, similar to statues of dwarfs in modern house yards.

 - He was a god of war and his animal is a lion.

 - According to some authors, he was a prototype for Christian devil

 - He was never worshiped in temples, but many masks are found indicating some form of a ritual.